Skip to flight searchSkip to main content

 Ask for Assistance

-Most airports these days have special services teams to help all sorts of passengers, as well as disabled passengers boarding their plane.
-You can ask for this when you book, or alternatively, you can call the airport or airline in advance to your arrival.
-The special assistance teams can assist you to get through the airport security, get to your gate, and board your plane quicker than passengers without a disability.
+Most airports these days have special service teams to help all sorts of passengers, as well as disabled passengers boarding their planes.
+You can ask for this when you book, or you can call the airport or airline in advance of your arrival.
+The special assistance teams can assist you to get through airport security, get to your gate, and board your plane quicker than passengers without a disability.
 While these teams will assist you with your disability they're best set up for helping people with mobility or sensory impairments.
-You'll also find they've introduced fast track lanyards for different types of disabilities such as autism for example.
+You'll also find they've introduced fast-track lanyards for different types of disabilities such as autism for example.

 Explain to the airline

 If you feel that it's necessary for the airline you're flying with to know about your condition, then you should inform them in advance of your flight.
 Once you know that the airport security staff know of your condition, you'll more likely feel much calmer and the tendency to speak inappropriately may be reduced.
-It would be good to speak to them 48 hours before you fly, even if you've spoken to them previously, just give them a reminder.
+It would be good to speak to them 48 hours before you fly, even if you've spoken to them previously, just remind them.
 Before you board the plane if you wish you can notify the flight team of your condition and this could be gently announced by the captain or a flight attendant.
+If you are flying with a child who has Tourette's then make sure to book flights with a family-friendly airline.

 Stay Entertained

-You may already know this but in order to reduce your tics can keep yourself entertained on the flight by reading a book, a magazine, play games or solve a puzzle and even reduce the over-stimulating environments by wearing ear defenders that help block out certain types of noise which may increase stress and therefore increase the tics.
+You may already know this but in order to reduce your tics can keep yourself entertained on the flight by reading a book, or a magazine, playing games or solving a puzzle and even reduce the over-stimulating environments by wearing ear defenders that help block out certain types of noise which may increase stress and therefore increase the tics.

 Trusted globally